 • In 2018, the percentage of North Carolina voters saying we should do more for young children’s education increased by 15 points since 2014 to 80 percent, including a 15-point increase among Republicans, a four-point increased among Democrats and a 27 percent increase among Independents.

-• Eighty percent of North Carolina voters said early education should be a higher priority than reducing business taxes in the state.
+• Eighty percent of North Carolina voters said.
 Majorities across all parties agree, including 60 percent of Republicans, 83 percent of Independents, and 94 percent of Democrats.

-The NCECF website Local Funding for Early Learning: A Community Toolkit details funding mechanisms available to local communities in North Carolina, case studies from our state (Mecklenburg and Wakecounties) and across the country as well as tools to prepare for a funding initiative.
-Is your community ready?
+The NCECF website Local Funding for Early Learning: A Community Toolkit details funding mechanisms available to local communities in North Carolina, case studies from our state (Mecklenburg and Wake counties) and across the country as well as tools to prepare for a funding initiative.

 For North Carolina communities interested in learning more about local financing, please contact Lisa Finaldi at firstname.lastname@example.org.

 Thanks to the Children’s Funding project for cataloguing the proposals last month to make it easy for the rest of us to keep track!
 And a special thank you to Alexandra Sirota at the NC Budget and Tax Center for keeping this issue front and center as communities consider these opportunities for the future.